michael-grotton/blog/content/blog/things-i-dont-know/index.md

 ---
-title: Hello World My Name Is Michael Grotton
+title: Things I Don't Know
-date: "2015-05-01T22:12:03.284Z"
+date: "2019-03-26"
-tags: ["visualization"]
+tags: ["updating","personal"]
 ---

-This is my first post on my new fake blog!
-How exciting!

-I'm sure I'll write a lot more interesting things in the future.
+This post is inspired by

 Oh, and here's a great quote from this Wikipedia on [salted duck eggs](http://en.wikipedia.org/wiki/Salted_duck_egg).